-The argument for the car is the comfort, speed, convenience and ‘status’ it offers, so understandably for some it’s hard to argue otherwise particularly here in Ireland with the inevitable wet and wild winter that’s approaching with the shortening days and the lack of safe cycling lanes.
+The argument for the car is the comfort, speed, convenience and ‘status’ it offers.
+Understandably for some it’s hard to argue otherwise particularly here in Ireland with the inevitable wet and wild winter weather along with the shortening days and lack of safe cycling lanes.
 Added to this, the distances people are travelling nowadays to and from work are increasing as high rents force people further away from their work.

 Nevertheless, the simplicity, health benefits and eco friendliness of cycling your bicycle are worth occasionally feeling like a damp squid!